ravirun/misfit-ravi/README.md

-# Misfit Ravi - May 2028 Content Plan
+# Misfit Ravi - May 2028, Week 4 Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### Why Innovation Has Become Entertainment
+### Innovation as Spectacle: Are We Innovating or Performing?

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why innovation has become entertainment.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on innovation as spectacle: are we innovating or performing?.

 ---